yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2022/index.md

 `Xenoblade Chronicles 3`, one of the most anticipated Switch releases in a while, released, and to the dismay of the yuzu community, would crash on boot when using Vulkan.
 Due to differences in time zones, Maide was our first developer to lay hands on the new game, with byte[] lagging behind.
-Maide found that there were some Vulkan shaders that crashed the GPU driver when they were compiled. yuzu is different from most Vulkan programs, and it directly generates shaders in binary format to respond to the needs of the game's shaders, which can cause problems when the way yuzu translates a shader is different from the way a GLSL compiler would translate it. byte[] quickly helped Maide identify the sources of these shader compilation crashes and, together, fixed both `FSwizzleAdd` and `ConvertDepthMode`, {{< gh-hovercard "8667" "allowing users to run the game in Vulkan" >}}.
+Maide found that there were some Vulkan shaders that crashed the GPU driver when they were compiled. yuzu is different from most Vulkan programs, and it directly generates shaders in binary format to respond to the needs of the game's shaders, which can cause problems when the way yuzu translates a shader is different from the way a GLSL compiler would translate it. byte[] quickly helped Maide identify the sources of these shader compilation crashes and, together, fixed both `FSwizzleAdd` and `ConvertDepthMode`, {{< gh-hovercard "8667" "allowing users to run the game in Vulkan." >}}

 {{< single-title-imgs
     "Thank you Night for the amazing pics!
 (Xenoblade Chronicles 3)"